 My Experience with Using Revolut to Invest in P2P Lending Sites

 When trying out new lending platforms or exchange services, I always test the waters by submitting a small amount to see if it arrives.
-So, I’ve been testing out Revolut this month by making small-sized Euro-deposits to Mintos, Envestio and EstateGuru.
+So, I’ve been testing out Revolut this month by making small-sized Euro-deposits to Mintos and EstateGuru.

 Thus far, I’ve encountered no problems.
 All transfers came through successfully.

-I was especially surprised to see that the money I sent to Envestio took less than four hours to arrive, which is very fast considering that it’s not a credit card payment.
-I submitted my transfer at 12:08, it was executed at 12:46 and arrived at Envestio 15:25.
-That’s only three hours and 17 minutes.
+I was especially surprised to see that the money I sent to Estateguru took less than 12 hours to arrive, which is very fast considering that it’s not a credit/debit card payment.

 In comparison, my bank operates at a snail’s pace, taking up to three days to process a Euro-based transaction.